jmartinpizarro/msh/README.md

-# MSH to Linux Environment
+# MSH on Linux Environment

 The MSH Project aims to understand the usage of pipes, redirections and more in C programming language.